websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 Once your configuration file is prepared, deploy it to your Liferay instance to ensure your new service is used in place of the old.

 The root folder of the sample project includes a configuration file for reconfiguring the `portlet` service to use `baker.impl` in place of `able.impl`.
-The file's name is `com.acme.m1t1.web.internal.portlet.S1J6Portlet.config`, and it contains the following script:
+The file's name is `com.acme.s1j6.web.internal.portlet.S1J6Portlet.config`, and it contains the following configuration:

 ```
 _s1J6.target="(component.name\=com.acme.s1j6.baker.internal.S1J6BakerImpl)"